QUICK ANSWER

 Level 3: Analysis.
 A property owner grants a life estate to her nephew, who then leases the property for 5 years.
 The nephew dies in year 3.
 What happens to the lease, and why does the result differ from the landlord-sale scenario above?
 Now you are comparing two rules, identifying the distinguishing principle (a life estate terminates at death; a fee simple does not), and predicting the legal outcome.
 This is where the exam lives.

-Roughly 60 to 70 percent of the Florida exam operates at Level 2 and Level 3.
-Your 63-hour pre-licensing course spent most of its time at Level 1.
+A large share of the Florida exam operates at Level 2 and Level 3.
+Your 63-hour pre-licensing course likely spent much of its time at Level 1.
 That is not a criticism of the course.
 The course has 63 hours to cover 19 topics.
 It teaches definitions and rules because that is the foundation.
 But the foundation is not the test.

 The feeling of "I knew that material and still failed" comes from this gap.
 You did know it, at Level 1.
 The exam asked you to use it at Level 2 or 3.
 Recognition (Level 1) feels identical to comprehension (Level 2) from the inside.
 Your brain tells you "I know this" when you see a familiar term, regardless of whether you can actually apply the underlying rule to a scenario you have never encountered.